-- quired as part of the approval conditions to ameliorate any potentially negative impacts. - c.
+- c.
 Property owners shall, at all times, maintain, protect and secure built heritage resources along Main Street North in accordance with the Minimum Maintenance By-law of the City of Brampton, the Ontario Fire Code and other applicable by-laws and regulations. - d.
 Council may, by by-law designate a property to be of cultural heritage value or interest, if the property meets prescribed criteria and if the designation is made in accordance with the process as set out under Part IV of the Ontario Heritage Act.
-Prior to the passage of such a by-law, Council shall be satisfied that the property exhibits: - Historical Value/Associative Value; and/or - ii.
+Prior to the passage of such a by-law, Council shall be satisfied that the property exhibits: - i.
+Historical Value/Associative Value; and/or - ii.
 Design Value/Physical Value; and/or - iii.
 Contextual Value - e.
 The standard heritage permit process shall apply to properties subject to designation under Part IV of the Ontario Heritage Act.
 Any works likely to result in the loss, damage, alteration or removal of one or more existing heritage attributes shall require a heritage permit before the work can begin.
 The heritage permit process applies primarily to major exterior renovations, additions, other new construction, along with removals and demolition.
 Approval of a heritage permit may be undertaken either before or in conjunction with the approval of a development permit.